mapbox/mapbox-maps-flutter/README.md

 ```

 #### Public token
-You can set the access token for Mapbox Maps Flutter Plugin(as well as for evey Mapbox SDK) via `MapboxOptions`:
+You can set the access token for Mapbox Maps Flutter Plugin(as well as for every Mapbox SDK) via `MapboxOptions`:
 ```
   MapboxOptions.setAccessToken(ACCESS_TOKEN);
 ```